Walgreens The Thread

 Sometimes the most protected children are exposed to traumatic events, which can affect their mental well-being and cause temporary or lasting anxiety.
 In addition to therapy, parents can help children through these traumatizing events in several ways, including:

-• Remaining calm and reassuring your child that you will do everything you can to keep them safe
+• Remaining calm and reassuring your child that they are safe

-• Discussing the situation with your child and allowing them to ask questions, but leaving out graphic details that may add to their anxiety
+• Discussing the situation with your child and allowing them to ask questions, but avoiding unsettling details that may add to their anxiety

 • Answering questions honestly, but giving information on a need-to-know basis